tytydraco/yessleep/out/I_am_stuck_in_a_haunted_dormitory.md

 \- I am Lucifer’s second in command. - Lucifer would send his second in command to scare university students?
 I shrug.
 After all, Lilith is here.
 Maybe Hell lost its former glory and now its leaders are in need of a second job, just to pay the bills.
 I cannot stop myself, but imagining Satan as a cashier. - I am the world eater, Diavolo.
 You better remember that name, because you are going to shout it when I torture you in the eternal flames of Hell.

 Suddenly silence erupts.
 Poor guy.
-Probably had a lot of threats in store for me, but the limit cut him off.
-Despite the common knowledge, demons are different, even the same type has their own preference for human meat, torture methods, intelligence, favorite TV show, and so on.
+Probably had a lot of threats in store for me, but the time limit cut him off.
+Despite the common knowledge, every demon is different, even within the same type, each one has its own preference for human meat, torture methods, level of intelligence, favorite TV show, and so on.
 This one was not the sharpest tool in the shed and he is going to pay for it.

 &#x200B;